 - Integrates with LDAP.

-After being promised the world and all my desires would be met, it got to the implementation process and outside of the stand and quite basic customisation it seemed like all other automation and configuration was a real hassle and the changes were made to be more complicated then they were.
-You are assigned an hour a week with your Sysaid consultant where at then end of each session you are left wondering what was actually accomplished and wait another week to do it all over again.
+After being promised the world and all my desires would be met, it got to the implementation process and outside of the stand and quite a basic customisation it seemed like all other automation and configuration was a real hassle and the changes were made to be more complicated than they were.
+You are assigned an hour a week with your SysAid consultant where at the end of each session you are left wondering what was actually accomplished and wait another week to do it all over again.
 We now have a great working system but beware that the process can be drawn out and painful.

-Note that after implementation, if you require any further customisation you will expect to pay an absorbanent amount for each simple change.
-If you are considering Sysaid, make sure that you cover this in detail.
+Note that after implementation, if you require any further customisation you will expect to pay an absorbent amount for each simple change.
+If you are considering SysAid, make sure that you cover this in detail.
 I found that my yearly subscription for my team was close to $10k.
-For a single easy change to my environment I was quoted $5K per change.
-Whether it be a case that they do not realise who they are talking to (a seasoned I.T professional), whether they got their currency exchange rate severely incorrect, or they just do not have the qualified staff to make simple changes easily.
+For a single easy change to my environment, I was quoted $5K per change.
+Whether it be a case that they do not realise who they are talking to (a seasoned I.T professional), whether they got their currency exchange rate severely incorrect, or they just do not have the qualified staff to make simple changes easy.
 This alone is a sore point that would have deterred me from this solution if i had known.

 Lets look at the Positives

-SysAid is based on ITIL and this make SysAid stronger than other comparable solutions in the market.
-Each of their tools are built in a way to steer you to use proven methods to help you become more efficient.
+SysAid is based on ITIL and this makes SysAid stronger than other comparable solutions in the market.
+Each of their tools is built in a way to steer you to use proven methods to help you become more efficient.
 Even if you have to change the way you typically would do things, it often results in better processes.

 SysAid provides a fully customisable experience for IT administrators.
 Every form can be customised with fields you require and a layout to suit your environment.
 When combined with using templates, it becomes a powerful tool to automate tasks and cut out tasks that are not necessary.
-Most solutions on the market are limited to its features and you they will dictate how you will use the system.
-With Sysaid, almost all features are highly customisable to your organisations needs.
+Most solutions on the market are limited to their features and will dictate how you will use the system.
+With SysAid, almost all features are highly customisable to your organisation’s needs.

 The price is very comparable to other solutions on the market and includes many tools that others do not.

-As discussed earlier, one of the biggest downfalls with Sysaid is the implementation process.
-The system is extremely difficult to configure and you will find that you will get to a point that you are actually wanting more then what you get out of the box.
+As discussed earlier, one of the biggest downfalls with SysAid is the implementation process.
+The system is extremely difficult to configure and you will find that you will get to a point that you are actually wanting more than what you get out of the box.
 To have these changes made, whether they be big or small, be prepared for a large invoice.

-Mobile apps for Android and Now iOS are broken or severely limited functionality and VERY outdated compared to other ITSM’s apps.
+Mobile apps for Android and Now iOS is broken or severely limited functionality and VERY outdated compared to other ITSM’s apps.

-Sysaid is a great product and without going into too much detail it has the potential to be great product and for your organisation, can be a great fit.
-Automating processes and attaching workflows to different types of service requests are 2 main selling points and due to the flexibility of the customisation you can really build a great tool for your team.
-I just want to stress to you that the road that you take to reach your desired solution with Sysaid can be long and painful.
-I am 12 month into my implementation and even though i have a working solution which i can see some benefits, I still believe I am 6 months from really seeing some benefits.
+SysAid is a great product and without going into too much detail it has the potential to be a great product and for your organisation, can be a great fit.
+Automating processes and attaching workflows to different types of service requests are 2 main selling points and due to the flexibility of the customisation, you can really build a great tool for your team.
+I just want to stress to you that the road that you take to reach your desired solution with SysAid can be long and painful.
+I am 12 month into my implementation and even though I have a working solution which I can see some benefits, I still believe I am 6 months from really seeing some benefits.
 My advice is to read some more reviews and take note of similar comments to what’s written in this blog.